narbulut

 ELSE 'Unknown'

-END AS [Detailed Status],
+END AS [Detailed State],

 dek.percent_complete AS [Operation Completion Percentage]